-Appendix 2 Don't Appear afraid and unsure of yourself; appear bossy, arrogant; assume an "I don't give a damn about you" attitude.
+Do Don't Appear calm and relaxed.
+Appear afraid and unsure of yourself; appear bossy, arrogant; assume an "I don't give a damn about you" attitude.
+Keep the pitch and volume of your voice down.
 Raise your voice.
-Appear to expect an attack (or you will have one).
+Feel comfortable with the fact that you are in control (if you control yourself, you control the situation); Appear to expect an attack (or you will have one). project a calm assured feeling that you will see the situation through to peaceful end no matter what happens.
+Talk with the pupil.
 Give commands; make demands.
-Make threats (Especially any that you are not absolutely sure that you can carry through!); Maintain continuous eye contact; Gesticulate; (this may provoke confrontation).
+Be very matter of fact if the pupil becomes agitated; be sensitive and flexible yet consistent; be aware of body language; Make threats (Especially any that you are not absolutely sure that you can carry through!); Monitor breathing (chest movements) which can cause aggressive responses.
+Maintain continuous eye contact; Gesticulate; (this may provoke confrontation).
+Stay close to the pupil and attend to him/her.
 Turn your back or leave; invade the pupil's personal space.
 Be patient; if a pupil's agitation increases to the verge of attack: Acknowledge his/her feelings; • Continue with a matter of fact attitude; • Always leave the pupil an avenue of escape.
 Display emotion; argue; corner the pupil physically or psychologically.
 Where possible, remain seated as long as the pupil does; avoid crowding.
 Get up and move towards the pupil.
 Stay near him/her, about one arm's length away; stand to one side; give the pupil more space if appropriate.
 Give up.
 Seek to relax your muscles and keep them under control.
 Tense your muscles.